How to Adopt

 EVERY ADOPTION MAKES

-The adopter will be required to sign a spay and neuter contract agreeing to have the animal spayed or neutered within 30 days or by the time the animal reaches 6 months of age.
-There will be NO exceptions.
-ALL shelter animals are required to be spayed or neutered if adopted from our facility.
-A letter from your veterinarian must be submitted directly to the shelter if the animal is not a candidate for the spay or neuter surgery due to medical issues or age.
-If the adopter refuses to have the animal fixed the shelter will deny the adoption.
-Let's work together to spay and neuter our pets to decrease the number of unwanted animals in animal shelters all around the world!
+As part of the adoption agreement, you will be required to sign a spay and neuter contract, committing to having the animal spayed or neutered within 30 days or before the animal reaches 6 months of age.
+This policy is strictly enforced, and no exceptions will be made.
+All animals adopted from our facility must undergo spaying or neutering.
+However, if the animal is not a suitable candidate for the surgery due to medical issues or age, a letter from your veterinarian must be submitted directly to the shelter.
+Please note that if the adopter refuses to have the animal altered, the shelter will deny the adoption.
+Let's join hands in promoting responsible pet ownership by spaying and neutering our pets, thereby contributing to the reduction of unwanted animals in shelters worldwide.

 Outside Jurisdiction Adoptions

 For individuals residing outside the designated jurisdictions, there are alternative adoption options available.
 As per state law section 3.2-6546, you have the opportunity to adopt an animal that has already been spayed or neutered.
 To proceed with this option, you can coordinate with a local veterinarian in our area to have the animal undergo the procedure within a few days.
 On the day of the service, Stafford County Animal Control will transport the animal to the designated veterinarian.
 Once the animal is ready to go home, you, as the new adopter, will pick it up directly from the veterinarian's office.

 It is important to note that all fees associated with the pre-operative care and the surgery itself must be paid in full by the adoptee before the procedure commences.
 However, it is essential to understand that this arrangement is subject to certain conditions.
 The animal must not have any severe medical conditions that would hinder the veterinarian from performing the surgery within the specified timeframe.